Bullfrog-Labs/bullfrog/kmgmt/kmgmt-app/README.md

 For Prettier, enable format on save to ensure the code stays formatted nicely:

     Preferences > Settings > Editor > Format On Save

+# Running tools

+Tools are located under `tools/`.

+To run tools you need to setup service account credentials as follows:

+1. Navigate to the firebase console > Project settings (the gear beside "Project Overview") > Service accounts.

+2. Hit "Generate new private key".

+3. Download the private key to `~/.gcp-creds`.

+4. In .env.admin, set `GOOGLE_APPLICATION_CREDENTIALS=<path to creds>`.

+5. Run tools with `npm run ts-node tools/...`